mavproductions/cs2-modded-server/README.md

 Admins are managed by [CounterStrikeSharp](https://github.com/roflmuffin/CounterStrikeSharp) using the [Admin Framework](https://docs.cssharp.dev/admin-framework/defining-admins/).
 You define admins and their flags and most plugins now utilise this framework.

 To see an example of my admins you can look at this file [/custom_files_example/addons/counterstrikesharp/configs/admins.json](https://github.com/mavproductions/cs2-modded-server/blob/master/custom_files_example/addons/counterstrikesharp/configs/admins.json).
 To set your admins on your own server use this file as a reference and use the [custom files](#custom-files) system to have your own version.

+Ensure your `.json` files are valid JSON by using [this website](https://jsonformatter.curiousconcept.com/).

+If you have added the admins correctly you should see `Loaded admin data with X admins.` in the server logs when it starts.

+If you modify the server whilst the server is on you can run `css_admins_reload` to reload the admins and see the admins with `css_admins_list`.

 ### Use number keys to operate menu instead of typing !1 in chat